kanidm/kanidm/book/src/access_control/intro.md

 # Access Control

-While Kanidm exists to make authorisation decisions on behalf of other services, internally Kanidm must make decisions about writes operations to the user and group's within it's database.

-To make these choices, Kanidm has an internal set of access controls which are the rules describing who may perform which actions.
+While Kanidm exists to make authorisation decisions on behalf of other services, internally Kanidm must make decisions about writes operations to the entries within it's database.
+To make these choices, Kanidm has an internal set of access controls which are the rules describing who may perform what actions.

 ## Default Permissions